I usually add 50-100 images for every single blog post I write.

 (Sometimes your web host might set up an image compressor on your site to begin with.)

 A blog post without images is like an engine without a car.
+Use them and use them a lot!
+Add images absolutely everywhere.

 Thanks for reading.
 Happy blogging!